viur-framework/viur-ignite/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://raw.githubusercontent.com/viur-ignite/ignite/master/LICENSE)

 # Ignite
-> ViUR Ignite is a sturdy PostCSS boilerplate
+> ViUR Ignite is a sizzling PostCSS boilerplate

 Our goal is to create a boilerplate that is sturdy and scalable yet lightweight and adaptable to our different customer projects.